If you are using 3D Secure for PSD2 compliance, read our comprehensive PSD2 SCA guide.

 The issuer requires additional shopper interaction for verification, either through biometrics, two-factor authentication, or similar methods based on SCA authentication factors.

 In a web-based integration, the issuer might require the challenge right after you submit a payment request or after you send the 3D Secure 2 device fingerprint.
 In an app-based flow, the 3D Secure 2 device fingerprinting process is always performed before a challenge is deemed required.

 3D Secure 2 payment flows

 The following diagram illustrates full implementation authentication flows based on result codes:

 A 3D Secure authentication flow starts with a payment request.
 Send a payment request from your server with the required 3D Secure 2 objects indicating that you are ready to support 3D Secure authenticated payments.

 You will get a response containing any of the following result codes:

-- Authorised: The payment is successfully completed.
+- Authorised: The payment has been successfully authorised.
 If you receive this as a response to your payment request, this could mean that the transaction was either exempted or out-of-scope for 3D Secure 2.